 Avoid punishment leash training

 The temptation to punish your dog for acting up would be high.
-The thought of using a chock chain, shock, and prong collar would be high on your list of corrective retraining techniques.
+Using a choke chain, shock, and prong collar would be high on your list of corrective retraining techniques.
 But this should not be among your training tools.

 You are trying to break a bad habit, not create one.
 So, avoid inflicting pain on your precious dog.
 When you use a chock chain, shock, and prong collar to leash train your dog, you are invariably helping the dog to associate pain with pulling.

 Choose the right leash

 Choosing leather leashes is not the issue.
-Though such leashes do offer some advantages with regard to durability, the primary goal is to select an ideal leash type to train your dog appropriately.
+Though such leashes offer some advantages regarding durability, the primary goal is to select an ideal leash type to train your dog appropriately.
 Your reason for taking your dog outdoors for a walk is to break a bad habit that can endanger you and the dog in question.

 So, for that reason, you would need a training leash to help your pup improve faster.
 The training lead might be short enough to keep your canine friend by your side as you walk.

 Having your dog by your side, courtesy of the kind of training leash you are using, will make it easier and quicker to correct bad habits exhibited by the dog.
 So, do not hesitate to swap that regular leash for a properly designed training leash like a figure of 8 lead.
 You will start reaping the benefits in no distant time.

 Consider your dog’s health before starting out

 Have you considered walking or jogging with an injured knee or joint?
 You will undoubtedly feel uncomfortable throughout the exercise.
-Even if the wounded area is not severely affected, subjecting it to such strenuous activity can worsen the pain.
+Even if the wounded area is not severely affected, subjecting it to strenuous activity can worsen the pain.

 Before you leash train your dog or make it travel a long distance, ensure you pay a visit to the veterinary clinic.
 Before considering leash training, let your vet examine the dog and treat any underlying health issues.